Bobby Butler (American football)

 Robert Calvin Butler (born May 28, 1959) is an American former professional football player who was a cornerback for the Atlanta Falcons of the National Football League (NFL).
-Butler played college football for the Florida State Seminoles and was selected in the first round of the 1981 NFL draft by the Falcons.
+Butler played college football for the Florida State Seminoles.
+Butler also competed for the Florida State Seminoles track and field team as a sprinter.

+Butler was selected 25th overall in the first round of the 1981 NFL draft by the Falcons.
 He played 12 seasons in the NFL, all with the Falcons, retiring after the 1992 season.

 Butler was inducted into the Seminoles' Hall of Fame in 1987.